-Editor’s note: this versus article was updated on April 6, 2021, to include updated ANC measurements for the Bose QuietComfort 35 II.
+Editor’s note: this versus article was updated on July 6, 2021, to include an updated frequency response chart for the Bose QuietComfort 35 II per our new measurement system, and to add an Alternatives section.

 The Bose QuietComfort 35 II remains competitive, thanks to software updates through the proprietary app.